earl86/epmmm/README.md

 The script need zabbix_sender and Python Running Environment

-The default monitor mysql port is 3306, if need to monitor other port, you need to add the Macros:{$MYSQL_PORT}=xxxx on the monitor Host
+The default monitor mysql port is 3306, if need to monitor other port, you need to add the Inherited and host macros:{$MYSQL_PORT}=xxxx on the monitor Host

 Remember to change the USERNAME PASSWORD ZABBIXSERVER for your's.